The Basic Idea

 If you've read How Radio Works or How Electromagnets Work, then you know an electromagnetic field in itself is nothing special.
-The radio signals that transmit AM, FM, television and cell phone calls are all electromagnetic energy, as is ordinary light, microwaves and x-rays.
+The radio signals that transmit AM, FM, television and cell phone calls are all electromagnetic energy, as are ordinary light, microwaves and x-rays.

 For our purposes, the most important thing to understand about electromagnetism is that electric current generates magnetic fields and changing magnetic fields can induce electric current.
 This page from How Radio Works explains that a simple radio transmitter generates a magnetic field by fluctuating electrical current in a circuit.
 This magnetic field, in turn, can induce an electrical current in another conductor, such as a radio receiver antenna.
 If the fluctuating electrical signal represents particular information, the receiver can decode it.